 Mercedes Sprinter van review

-The latest Mercedes Sprinter van adds car tech and advanced fleet connectivity to its usual traits of durability and big carrying capacity
+The Mercedes Sprinter features modern car-derived tech, advanced fleet connectivity, durability and big carrying capacity

-As standard, the Sprinter has a six-speed manual gearbox, while the rear-drive model has the option of a 7Gtronic auto, and the FWD model features a new nine-speed torque converter auto for improved efficiency and performance.
+As standard, all Sprinters feature a six-speed manual gearbox, while the rear-drive model has the option of a 7G-tronic auto, and the FWD model features a new nine-speed 9G-tronic torque converter auto for improved efficiency and performance.

-If you're a buyer looking to reduce emissions, especially for last-mile deliveries in urban areas, the all-electric Mercedes eSprinter will join the range in 2019.
+If you're a buyer looking to reduce emissions, especially for last-mile deliveries in urban areas, the all-electric Mercedes eSprinter is available.

 The panel van has a load area that features a large, flat, plastic-trimmed floor, plus a plywood lining is standard across the range.
-The box wheelarches have been strengthened and are able to carry as much weight as the load floor itself, while standard and high-roof variants are offered.
+The box wheelarches have been strengthened and are able to carry as much weight as the load floor itself.

 In terms of electronics, the Sprinter now comes with electric power steering, so it's able to make use of Mercedes's latest safety systems from its car range.
-Distronic adaptive cruise control is available which is now capable of bringing the Sprinter to a complete stop before driving off again, and it can cope with congested driving.
+Distronic adaptive cruise control is available, which is now capable of bringing the Sprinter to a complete stop before driving off again, and it can cope with driving in stop-start traffic without driver input.
 Lane keep assist is available too, while the active system can automatically brake the vehicle if it senses the Sprinter is drifting across lines.

 Also included in the Sprinter is the company's new Mercedes PRO fleet management software.
 All Sprinters come with this software, but if you subscribe to one of the eight fleet management packages that Mercedes is offering, then you can manage your vans and drivers in minute detail to keep an eye on running costs.

-Top-spec cars can be had with Mercedes's new MBUX infotainment system first seen on the A-Class hatchback.
-It features voice control, high-resolution graphics and search functionality, and takes van tech to another level.
+Top-spec cars can be had with Mercedes' MBUX infotainment system first seen on the A-Class hatchback.
+The Sprinter was the second Mercedes model to be launched with MBUX, and it features voice control, high-resolution graphics and search functionality, and takes van tech to another level.

 MPG, CO2 and Running Costs

 With the introduction of front-wheel drive, the Mercedes Sprinter has a new-found level of fuel efficiency.
-There's no eco-friendly BlueEfficiency model on offer at launch, but the nature of the FWD system means fuel economy is improved over the most efficient Mk2 models.
+There's no longer an eco-friendly BlueEfficiency model on offer, but the nature of the FWD system means fuel economy is improved over the most efficient Mk2 models.

-It also means that the starting price for the Sprinter range has dropped slightly, with vans available from £24,350 plus VAT, although the top-spec models, especially the luxuriously equipped Sprinter Tourer private shuttle in L4 extra-long guise, can cost in excess of £50,000 when fully equipped.
+It also means that the starting price for the Sprinter range has dropped slightly, with vans available from £26,550 plus VAT, although the top-spec models can easily cost in excess of £50,000 if you rack up the options.

-The new nine-speed 9Gtronic automatic gearbox is designed to boost efficiency while also making driving easier, and is exclusive to the FWD model.
-The more compact transmission of the front-wheel-drive Sprinter saves weight - so it boosts payload - while the new model has also been on a general diet when compared to the last Sprinter.
+The FWD van's optional nine-speed 9G-tronic automatic gearbox is designed to boost efficiency while also making driving easier, and is exclusive to the FWD model.
+The more compact transmission of the front-wheel-drive Sprinter saves weight, so it boosts payload, too.

-The Mercedes eSprinter is due to go on sale in 2019.
-It will use the same electric motor and battery set-up as the eVito, so should have a useable driving range of around 90 miles, while an 80 per cent charge from flat should take around 45 minutes.
+The Mercedes eSprinter uses the same electric motor and battery set-up as the eVito, and has a useable driving range of around 90 miles, while an 80 per cent charge from flat should take around 45 minutes from a suitable source.